babelouest/hutch/docs/INSTALL.md

 You must set the configuration values to correspond with your OAuth2 glewlwyd server.
 The glewlwyd configuration block is labelled `jwt`

 In this block, you must set the value `use_rsa` to `true` if you use RSA signatures for the tokens, then specify the path to the RSA public key file in the value `rsa_pub_file`.
+If you use an ECDSA signature, set the parameter `use_ecdsa` to true and set the path to your ECDSA public key file.
 If you use `sha` digest as signature, set `use_sha` to `true`, then specify the secret used to encode the tokens in the value `sha_secret`.

 ### Install service